Written by Jeannie Singleton, MSW, LSW on September 04, 2019

-In this first article, I would like to share some basic information on PTSD, including its history and how it is diagnosed.
+This first article will shed light on some basic information on PTSD, including its history and how it is diagnosed.
 The second article will focus on treatment, and the third article will discuss the impact that PTSD has on individuals and families.

 As a medical social worker assigned to the only burn center in Hawaii, I am often asked by patients and family members what causes PTSD and what can be done to treat it.
 When looking back through history, it’s clear that post-traumatic stress disorder has been around for a very long time, although it’s been referred to by a variety of names.

-According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5)3, in order for an individual to be diagnosed with PTSD that person must meet certain diagnostic criteria.
-Heres a brief and general overview of the first set of criteria:
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5)3, in order for an individual to be diagnosed with PTSD that person must meet certain diagnostic criteria, which is described briefly and generally below:

-- Experiencing repeated/extreme exposure to aversive details of traumatic events (does not include electronic media/pictures, unless work related)
+Experiencing repeated/extreme exposure to averse details of traumatic events (does not include electronic media/pictures, unless work related)

 Assuming that the individual has met criteria A and B, we would move on to check if that person also meets criteria C, D, and E before saying that this individual has PTSD.

-Criterion C focuses on the avoidance symptoms, which means that an individual must experience at least 1 of the following:
+Criterion C focuses on the avoidance symptoms, which means that an individual must experience at least one of the following:

-- Avoidance of situations, activities, or places that remind one of the trauma
+Avoidance of situations, activities, or places that remind one of the traumas

-Criterion D addresses negative changes to thoughts/mood and an individual must experience at least 2 of the following:
+Criterion D addresses negative changes to thoughts/mood and an individual must experience at least two of the following:

 Criterion E focuses on increased arousal symptoms, and an individual must experience at least 2 of the following to meet criteria: